CODA-Prompt: COntinual Decomposed Attention-based Prompting for Rehearsal-Free Continual Learning: Experiments

 DualPrompt uses length 5 prompts in layers 1-2 (referred to as \emph{general} prompts) and length 20 prompts in layers 3-5 (referred to as \emph{task-expert}) prompts.
 We insert prompts into the same layers as DualPrompt (layers 1-5) for CODA-P and use a prompt length of 8 and 100 prompt components, which were chosen with a hyperparameter sweep on validation data to have the best trade-off between performance and parameter efficiency.
 Because our approach introduces more learnable parameters compared to DualPrompt, we include a variant of out method \textbf{CODA-P-S} which uses a smaller number of parameters equal to DualPrompt for additional comparison.
 We show that our method outperforms other methods even under this condition, while still retaining the capability to scale if desired.

 We report results on the test dataset, but emphasize that all hyperparameters and design decisions (including for the baselines) were made using validation data (20\% of the training data).
-Unlike DualPrompt, we run our benchmarks for several different shuffles of the task class order and report the mean of these runs (we include stdev in \SMa{}).
+Unlike DualPrompt, we run our benchmarks for several different shuffles of the task class order and report the mean and standard deviation of these runs.
 We do this with a consistent seed (different for each trial) so that results can be directly compared.
 This is crucial because the results with different shuffling order can be different due to differences in task difficulty and their appearance order. \emph{We include additional implementation details and results in \SMb{}}.

-\textbf{Evaluation Metrics:} We evaluate methods using (1) average accuracy $A_{N}$, or the accuracy with respect to all past classes averaged over $N$ tasks, and (2) average forgetting~\cite{chaudhry2018efficient,Lopez-Paz:2017,mai2022online} $F_{N}$, or the drop in task performance averaged over $N$ tasks.
-The reader is referred to \SMc{} for formal definitions and descriptions of these metrics.
+\textbf{Evaluation Metrics:} We evaluate methods using (1) average final accuracy $A_{N}$, or the final accuracy with respect to all past classes averaged over $N$ tasks, and (2) average forgetting~\cite{chaudhry2018efficient,Lopez-Paz:2017,mai2022online} $F_{N}$, or the drop in task performance averaged over $N$ tasks.
+The reader is referred to \SMc{} for additional details about these metrics.
 We emphasize that $A_{N}$ is the more important metric and encompasses both method plasticity \emph{and} forgetting, whereas $F_{N}$ simply provides additional context.